geoflows/D-Claw/user_guide/install_dclaw_windows_wsl.md

 EVERY TIME YOU RUN DCLAW, THESE ENVIRONMENT VARIABLES MUST BE SET.
 THIS MEANS YOU EITHER NEED TO COPY THIS TEXT INTO AN ENVIRONMENT FILE (E.G., A SLURM SCRIPT) OR YOU NEED TO NAVIGATE HERE AND SOURCE SETENV.BASH

-LIKEWISE, YOU'LL NEED TO ACTIVATE THE CONDA ENVIRONMENT (HERE IT IS CALLED 'dclaw').
+LIKEWISE, YOU'LL NEED TO ACTIVATE THE CONDA ENVIRONMENT (HERE IT IS CALLED 'dclaw' so you would type "conda activate dclaw").
+You probably want to first activate the environment and then set the environment variables with setenv.bash.

   On my WSL install the contents of `setenv.bash` is as follows:
   ```